-The Nirekha peak climbing itinerary covers the most underlines of Khumbu high mountain passes, lakes, and glaciers.
-Adventure nirekha climbing is a common and is situated in Mahalangur mountain range in Everest region, Solukhumbu District, Nepal.
+The Nirekha peak climbing itinerary covers the underlines of Khumbu high mountain passes, lakes, and glaciers.
+Adventure Nirekha climbing is common and is situated in the Mahalangur mountain range in the Everest region, Solukhumbu District, Nepal.

 The climbing Nirekha peak is open for climbing under the mountaineering association of Nepal, declared in group A category peaks.
 Nirekha summit offers an excellent view of Everest summit (8,850m), Nuptse (7,879m), Lhotse (9,501m), Lhotse Shar (8,383m), Makalu (8,475m), Baruntse (7,720m), and Ama Dablam (6,856m) Thamserku, Cho-Oyu, etc.

-According to our past climbers, we have design the Nirekha peak climbing itinerary cautiously to allow for gradual ascend and proper acclimatization.
+According to our past climbers, we have designed the Nirekha peak climbing itinerary cautiously to allow for gradual ascend and proper acclimatization.
 The best season to climb Nirekhapeak is either March to May or September to November months.
-If the climb itinerary is not suitable for you, we design another itinerary as per your demand and the duration of the vacation.
+If the climbing itinerary is not suitable for you, we design another itinerary as per your demand and the duration of the vacation.